 Picture of the seed library

 With generous donations from almost 30 seed companies and exchanges, as well as Branford community members, we are able to offer a wide variety of seeds for free.
-The idea for the seed library was initially proposed by Branford resident Ivy Kim, and she has partnered with staff on development and implementation.
+The idea for the Seed Library was initially proposed by Branford resident Ivy Kim, and she has partnered with staff on development and implementation.
 We are grateful for her support and enthusiasm.

-The Seed Library is stocked from February 1 until we run out of seeds.
-Seeds are separated by herbs, ornamentals, greens, vegetables, and fruits.
 Please take only what you will use.
-Feel free to divide packets; use a paper envelope to take out what you need, staple the original packet shut, and leave it in the green bin.
+Feel free to divide packets; use a paper envelope to take out what you need, and staple the original packet shut.
 Envelopes and pens are provided for labeling.
 Questions on how to start your seeds?
 We also have gardening books available in the regular collection.

 Plant Propagation Station